Blog Post

 My conclusion on website builders:

-Squarespace.com – If you have more money to spend and are design-driven go for Squarespace.
-All the templates are responsive and that will likely save you time in the long run.
+Squarespace.com – If you have more money to spend and are design-driven, go for Squarespace.
+All the templates are responsive, and that will likely save you time in the long run.
 Tweaking for mobile can be very frustrating.

 Wix.com – If you would like to get online for free and are not too worried about the design, choose Wix.
 However, do remember that adverts are visible on the free Wix websites, so you will probably end up paying anyway.

-Analysing your website with Google Analytics
+Analysing a Website with Google Analytics

-Used alongside Yoast SEO you can fully optimise your site for search engines.
+Used alongside Yoast SEO, you can fully optimise your site for search engines.

 I recommend small businesses have a web presence rather than none at all, but take your time putting your site together.